REIT Bargains: 2 DGI Names Plus 1 High-Yield Pick To Buy Now

 Source: STOR presentation

-The net-lease business model has high margins and is highly scalable, since in addition to monthly rent the tenants pay: insurance, taxes, utilities and majority of building maintenance.
+The net-lease business model has high margins and is highly scalable since in addition to monthly rent the tenants pay: insurance, taxes, utilities and majority of building maintenance.

 This means that there are few adjustments other than straight line rent between FFO and AFFO.